Star Wars: The Mandalorian and Grogu (2026) | REVIEW

 The following is a review of Star Wars: Episode IX – The Rise of Skywalker — Directed by J. J. Abrams.

-Although the subtitle of this film suggests otherwise, Disney has been pretty adamant in saying that the Skywalker saga (i.e. the episodes) is coming to an end with this ninth episode, which thus ends Disney’s sequel trilogy.
-It has been a trilogy that has been bumpier than I expected it to be, which is largely due to Lucasfilm hirings and firings, as well as the return of a rabid, entitled, and toxic part of the Star Wars fandom, which has been determined to have their say on what can and cannot be appreciated about these films.
-This part of fandom has been absolutely infuriating, and it has robbed Star Wars fans of the happiness that one should get when you discuss something that you love.
+Although the subtitle of this film suggests otherwise, Disney has been pretty adamant in saying that the Skywalker saga (i.e., the episodes) is coming to an end with this ninth episode, which thus ends Disney’s sequel trilogy.
+It has been a trilogy that has been bumpier than I expected it to be, which is largely due to Lucasfilm hirings and firings, as well as the return of a rabid, entitled, and toxic part of the Star Wars fandom, which has been determined to have its say on what can and cannot be appreciated about these films.
+This part of fandom has been absolutely infuriating, and it has robbed Star Wars fans of the happiness that one should get when discussing something that you love.
 J. J. Abrams’ The Force Awakens was an undeniably satisfying and very rewatchable table-setter, and Rian Johnson’s The Last Jedi was an ambitious, bold, and critically acclaimed exploration of legacy, legends, and failure.
 Now we have The Rise of Skywalker, J. J. Abrams’ curtain-closer.
-Though I did ultimately enjoy the film, I have to admit and acknowledge that this is definitely the sequel trilogy’s low-point, in part due to Abrams’ obvious attempt to appease parts of the fandom that could only be pacified by reversing decisions that were made in Rian Johnson’s film.
-Continue reading “REVIEW: Star Wars: Episode IX – The Rise of Skywalker (2019)”
+Though I did ultimately enjoy parts of the film, I have to admit and acknowledge that this is definitely the sequel trilogy’s low point — and, arguably, the entire franchise’s nadir — in part due to Abrams’ obvious attempt to appease parts of the fandom that could only be pacified by reversing decisions that were made in Rian Johnson’s film.

 Solo: A Star Wars Story’s Opening Weekend is So Low – Special Features #24